thosgood/this-weeks-finds/markdown/101-150/week140.md

 topological quantum field theory.
 Moreover, in this case we can explicitly sum the whole power series in the limit where the number of top-dimensional simplices goes to infinity while the coupling constant is suitably renormalized.
-This \`dilute gas limit' gives spin foam models that are triangulation-independent but not topological quantum field theories.
+This 'dilute gas limit' gives spin foam models that are triangulation-independent but not topological quantum field theories.
 However, we show that models of this sort are rather trivial except in dimension 2.